 Hide the unfilled portion of track in navigation bars and toolbars.
 By default, a progress bar’s track includes both filled and unfilled portions.
 When used in a navigation bar or toolbar, such as to denote a page loading, a progress bar should be configured to hide the unfilled portion of the track.

 Consider customizing a progress bar’s appearance to match your app.
 A progress bar’s appearance can be adjusted to match your app’s design.
 You can specify, for example, a custom tint or image for both the track and fill.

 Network Activity Indicators

-The network activity indicator spins in the status bar at the top of the screen as networking occurs.
+On devices without edge-to-edge displays, a network activity indicator spins in the status bar at the top of the screen as networking occurs.
 It disappears when networking is complete.
 This indicator looks just like an activity indicator and is noninteractive.

 Show this indicator only for network operations lasting more than a few seconds.
 Don’t display the indicator for quick network operations because it’s likely to disappear before anyone notices its presence or realizes what it’s meant to communicate.